aws/aws-cdk/docs/src/examples.rst

 - Using the **EC2** launch type, where you manage your cluster resources

-This example creates a Fargate service, which requires a VPC, a cluster, a task definition, and a security group.
+This example creates a Fargate service, which requires a VPC, a cluster, and a task definition.
+You can read information about the Docker image **amazon/amazon-ecs-sample** at

-Later on we'll show you how to launch |EC2| instances that you manage.
+..
+Todo task: Later on we'll show you how to launch |EC2| instances that you manage.

 .. tabs::